terribradley/pizza/README.md

 ## Description

-_This website lets a user ordera custom pizza, by imputting their desired size and pizza toppings._
+_This website lets a user order a custom pizza, by inputting their desired size and pizza toppings._
 **Live Site: www.my-github-terribradley.github.io/pizza**

 ## Setup/Installation Requirements